 You can book with any of four diving centers in the Yonaguni Island to scuba dive at the Yonaguni Monument.

-If you want to skip the hustle to book your visit to the Yonaguni Island and the underwater ruin, you can contact me at email@example.com to arrange your customized trip.
+If you want to skip the hustle to book your visit to the Yonaguni Island and the underwater ruin, you can contact me to arrange for me to serve as your interpreter guide during your trip.
+I’ll accompany you throughout your visit to the island.

 Book a glass boat tour to visit the Monument